Performer Information - In-person

 Poles and Staging:

 There will be a single pole on stage.
-The pole will be set to spin or static as the performer choses.
+The pole will be set to spin or static as the performer chooses.

 Props and Grip Aids: